MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/ppm-notifications.md

 DISPATCH_LEVEL

 ## PEP_NOTIFY_PPM_PERF_SET_STATE

-Handle
+The following describe parameters to [*AcceptProcessorNotification*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/pepfx/nc-pepfx-pepcallbacknotifyppm).

+*Handle*

 A PEPHANDLE structure containing the device handle of the PEP for the target processor.
 If the notification does not target a specific processor, this will be NULL.

-Notification
+*Notification*

-The value PEP_NOTIFY_PPM_PERF_SET_STATE.
+The value **PEP_NOTIFY_PPM_PERF_SET_STATE**.

-Data
+*Data*

-A pointer to a PEP_PPM_PERF_SET_STATE structure.
+A pointer to a [**PEP_PPM_PERF_SET_STATE**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/pep_x/ns-pep_x-_pep_ppm_perf_set_state) structure.

+**Remarks**

 Used at runtime to set the current operating performance state of the processor.
 If the PEP has autonomous hardware capable of boosting/reducing performance without a performance set request, it should limit the requests from autonomous hardware based on the minimum performance state and/or maximum performance state, and target the desired performance state.
 Otherwise, it should run at exactly the desired performance state.

 This notification is sent at DISPATCH_LEVEL.
 If scheduler directed performance states are in use, the PEP must adhere to the restrictions in section 3.3.6 when processing this notification.
 It may be sent while executing on any processor.

-DISPATCH_LEVEL

 ## PEP_NOTIFY_PPM_QUERY_DISCRETE_PERF_STATES
 Handle